asa-holland/asa-holland/README.md

 <h1 align="center"> Hello!
 I'm Asa Holland </h1>

 <h3 align="center">
-    I'm a software engineer with an environmental science background. <br/> I have a Postbaccalaureate in Computer Science from <a href="https://catalog.oregonstate.edu/college-departments/engineering/school-electrical-engineering-computer-science/computer-science-ba-bs-hba-hbs/computer-science-double-degree-option/#requirementstext">Oregon State University</a>.   <br/> I have committed to the <a href="Oath.md">Programmer's Oath</a>.
+    I'm a software engineer with an environmental science background. <br/> I am currently a Master's student at California Statue University of Fullerton's Software Engineering program. <br/> I have a Postbaccalaureate in Computer Science from <a href="https://catalog.oregonstate.edu/college-departments/engineering/school-electrical-engineering-computer-science/computer-science-ba-bs-hba-hbs/computer-science-double-degree-option/#requirementstext">Oregon State University</a>.   <br/> I have committed to the <a href="Oath.md">Programmer's Oath</a>.
 </h3>

 <h2 align="center">